aiformankind/Meet-the-Volunteers/README.md

-# Meet Our Volunteers
+# AI For Mankind's Volunteers
-Learn more about AI For Mankind's volunteers and their continued commitments of applying and building open source AI solutions to help solve world challenging problems.
+Learn more about our volunteers and their continued commitments of applying and building open source AI solutions to help solve world challenging problems.

 ## [Kiran Sanjeevan](https://www.linkedin.com/in/ksanjeevancabeza/)